 There are so many fantastic Blue Ridge Parkway hikes in Virginia.
 There’s no question that the Black Ridge Trail near Floyd is among them.

-This Southwest Virginia hike begins from the back of the parking lot behind the Visitor Center.
+This Southwest Virginia hike begins from the parking lot behind the visitor center.
 I saw yellow and blue blazes but no clear path to guide me on this hike.

-Of course, I had pulled up the trail map on AllTrails, but even AllTrails was struggling to place me.
+I pulled up the trail map on AllTrails, but even AllTrails was struggling to place me.
 Once I got going, however, it was smooth sailing to the end of the hike.

 |Elevation Gain||568 feet|

 |Terrain||Mostly dirt & rock trails, some grassy trail|

 |Driving Directions||Click Here|

 Rocky Knob Visitor Center